-I heard Kathleen Norris talk about “acedia” at the Festival of Faith & Writing. ?Acedia is an ancient term for a sin which can be defined as apathy, or boredom, or more precisely, “why bother.”
+Acedia is an ancient term for a sin which can be defined as apathy, or boredom, or more precisely, “why bother.”

-She quoted some very profound writers on the subject. ?It seems that in the 4th century acedia was a problem in the monasteries, a response to the sameness of monastic life. ?So a monk named Evagrius discussed acedia in some detail and gave an effective prescription for moving through it.
-The prescription still sounds effective, though it may not fall lightly on post-modern ears.
+I heard Kathleen Norris talk about acedia at the Festival of Faith & Writing.
+She quoted some very profound writers on the subject.
+Acedia was a big problem in monasteries in the 4th century, a response to the sameness of monastic life.
+So a monk named Evagrius discussed acedia in some detail and gave an effective prescription for moving through it.
+The prescription still sounds effective, though it may not fall lightly on post-modern ears: prayer and psalm-reading.

-Not too surprising that today we diagnose depression and focus on the pill part.
-How could a physician diagnose a spiritual illness? ?
+Although the conditions can appear the same on the surface, acedia is different from depression.
+One is a physical illness, the other a spiritual illness.
+Not too surprising that today we diagnose the physical illness and focus on treatment with pills.
+How could a physician possibly diagnose a spiritual illness?
 If she did — and this is ironic — her diagnosis would sound “New Age-y” to our ears, when, really, it’s “Monastic-y.”

-Anothing aspect that’s on my mind: It seems to me that the treatment for depression is infinitely easier to dispense than the treatment for acedia.
-Would you agree that it’s easier to take a pill than to honestly pray. ?Just like it’s easier to take a vitamin than to exercise. ?No value judgment on the pill or the vitamin, just an observation.
+The treatment for depression is infinitely easier to dispense than the treatment for acedia.
+It’s easier to take a pill than to honestly pray.
+Just like it’s easier to take a vitamin than to exercise.
+I’m not making a value judgment on the pill or the vitamin, just an observation.

-I find this subject interesting, because I think acedia is rampant now, when our lives seem to be the opposite of monastic.
-We are overstimulated, surrounded by a surfeit of options. ?Yet we are plagued with acedia. ?Why bother indeed.
+I find this subject interesting, because acedia seems to be rampant now, when our lives are the opposite of monastic.
+We are overstimulated, surrounded by a surfeit of options.
+Yet we are plagued with acedia.
+Why bother indeed.

-Kathleen Norris mentioned a book that I’m adding to my “To Read” list: The Philosophy of Boredom, by Lars Svendsen. ?Have you read it?
+Kathleen Norris mentioned a book that I’m adding to my “To Read” list: The Philosophy of Boredom, by Lars Svendsen.
+Have you read it?

-Oh, never mind. ?Who cares.
+Oh, never mind.
+Who cares.